Brandon Williams NY-22

 Political views

-In his 2022 campaign, Williams highlighted his “sharp conservative views.”[32]
+In his 2022 campaign, Williams highlighted his “sharp conservative views.”[33]
 At a candidate forum, he named “socialist ideology” the number one threat to the United States.
 Williams, who homeschooled his children, is an advocate for school vouchers.[3]
-Williams said he would oppose any effort in Congress to restrict or remove access to firearms, including red flag laws and bans of assault weapons and high-capacity magazines.
-He has said he would support stronger background checks for gun purchases.[12]
-His campaign statements expressed support for voter identification requirements, and for building a wall on the Mexican border.[33]
-At an open house shortly after inauguration, he said his concerns included energy policy and government spending.[34]
+His campaign statements expressed support for voter identification requirements, and for building a wall on the Mexican border.[34]
+At an open house shortly after inauguration, he said his concerns included energy policy and government spending.[35]

 In his 2022 campaign, Williams said “each state, not the federal government, should decide what restrictions, if any, to place on abortion.”[12]
 He opposes abortion and believes it should be banned with exceptions in the case of rape, incest or to save the life of the mother.[38][39]